Magnitude Systems

 ISM

-If the space between the observer and the radiating source is not empty and is filled with interstellar medium (ISM), which consists of gas and dust.
-As light passes through the ISM, some of the it will be absorbed or scattered.
+The space between the observer and the radiating source is often not empty and is filled with interstellar medium (ISM), which consists of gas and dust.
+As light passes through the ISM, some of it will be absorbed or scattered.
 This reduction of intensity of light in the direction of propagation is called extinction.

 Suppose a star is radiating a flux into a solid angle .
 The flux will decrease with distance because of extinction

-The opacity quantifies how effectively the medium can obsecure radiation.
+The opacity quantifies how effectively the medium can obscure radiation.
 For vacuum, .
-The dimensionless quanitity , called the optical thickness or optical depth, is defined as
+The dimensionless quantity , called the optical thickness or optical depth, is defined as

 Here is the optical thickness between the source and the observer.
 This exponential decay is known as the Beer-Lambert law.